Improved heralded single-photon source with a photon-number-resolving superconducting nanowire detector: Discussion

+Multiplexing with feed-forward also allows a multi-mode source to be rendered as single mode, i.e. it effectively decreases its Schmidt number to unity~\cite{puigibert2017heralded}.
+Our broadband SPDC source is naturally suited for frequency multiplexing, as indicated by the strong frequency correlations in our JSI \cite{hiemstra2020pure}.
+This suggests our measured $\mu=5\times10^{-3}$ for $g^2(0)= 7\times10^{-3}$ exceeds state-of-the-art SPDC sources using threshold detection, as well as quantum dots \cite{kaneda2019high}, accounting for such frequency multiplexing.

 Additional gains can be offered by improvements to the PNR SNSPD.
-A higher detector efficiency would increase the photon number discrimination efficiency and improve the fidelity of the heralded single photon.
+A higher detector efficiency, i.e. ideally increasing $\eta_d$ to one, would increase the single-photon discrimination efficiency and improve the fidelity of the heralded single photon.
 This may be achieved through improvements to the optical stack around the nanowire by replacing the gold mirror with a distributed Bragg reflector mirror~\cite{reddy2020superconducting}.
 Also, the detector reset time of nearly 100~ns restricts the maximum repetition rate of the source to be $\sim10$~MHz.
 An SNSPD with a reduced reset time based on a lower kinetic inductance nanowire material, or integrated with an active quenching circuit \cite{ravindran2020active}, would allow for high single-photon generation rates.
-A multiplexing method based on multiple PNR SNPDSs would also support a high repetition rate.
+A multiplexing method based on multiple PNR SNSPDs would also support a high repetition rate in addition to a substantial increase in detection efficiency \cite{bodog2020}.

-Beyond single photon sources, extensions of our setup will allow efficient generation of qubits or qudits, or entanglement swapping using PNR SNSPDs~\cite{krovi2016practical}.
-Further uses encompass preparation of heralded photon-number states~\cite{cooper2013experimental} and non-Gaussian continuous-variable states~\cite{su2019conversion}, which are vital resources to realize fault-tolerant photonic quantum computers~\cite{bourassa2021blueprint}.
+Beyond single photon sources, extensions of our setup allow efficient generation of qubits or qudits, as well as entanglement swapping using PNR SNSPDs~\cite{krovi2016practical}.
+Further uses encompass preparation of heralded photon-number states~\cite{cooper2013experimental} and non-Gaussian continuous-variable states~\cite{su2019conversion}, vital resources to realize fault-tolerant photonic quantum computers~\cite{bourassa2021blueprint}.
+Lastly, and of note, by using PNRs to improve teleportation rates \cite{valivarthi2020teleportation}, novel applications can benefit including microwave to optical transduction \cite{PhysRevLett.124.010511}.
 During the preparation of our manuscript we became aware of relevant results achieved independently of this work \cite{sempere2021reducing}.